Asaphodes clarata: Distribution

 A. clarata is endemic to New Zealand.
 It is an upland species and occurs on the tussock covered slopes of ranges in both the North and South Islands.
 It has been recorded as being present in Otago and in Canterbury.

 Behaviour

 The adults of this species are on the wing from November to March.
 It is a day flying moth.

 Habitat and host species

 This species frequents open grassy patches in montane habitat.
 Larvae of this species feed on the foliage of Ranunculus species.
 The adult moth has been shown to pollinate Celmisia laricifolia and Hebe pinguifolia.
+It is attracted to light.